-PDC is not a sealcoat product and although it contains a coal tar constituent there are no studies or evidence to suggest that it functions or wears in the same manner; the product guarantees a 3-year performance against cracking, peeling and delamination.
-As advertised and patented, it rejuvenates the pavement by penetration to restore the original flexible properties and will not crack as it "moves" with the pavement.
+PDC is not a sealcoat product and although it contains a coal tar constituent there are no studies and no evidence to suggest that it functions or wears in the same manner; the product guarantees a 3-year performance against cracking, peeling and delamination.
+As advertised and patented, it rejuvenates the pavement by penetration to restore the original flexible properties and will not crack as it õmovesö with the pavement.
 It has been utilized by hundreds of airport facilities throughout the US and abroad and approved by the FAA (Engineering Brief 44B Specification, Attachment 3).
-It has been used at US and international military installations, professional automobile racing tracks, Gillette Stadium and the Polynesian Gardens at Walt Disney world in Orlando, Florida.
-It has been approved by the US Army Corps of Engineers for surface Areas Materials Utilization (see Attachment 4) and is the only recognized rejuvenation product by the U.S Asphalt Institute.
+It has been used at US and international military installations, professional automobile racing tracks, Gillette Stadium and Walt Disney world in Orlando, Florida.
+It has been approved by the US Army Corps of Engineers for surface Areas Materials Utilization (see Attachment 4) and is the only recognized as a rejuvenation product by the U.S Asphalt Institute.
 It has also been used for pavement rejuvenation at the EPA Research Commons Administration and Environmental Research Center in Durham, NC.
-We have not found any evidence to suggest that this product is prone to frictional mobilization and PAH transport into the environment.
+There is no evidence to suggest that this product is prone to frictional mobilization and PAH transport into the environment.

-11. Recommendations
+10. Concerns and Recommendations

-As discussed, PDC does not exhibit the same properties as a typical pavement sealer and feel that there should be concern of pollutant generation by dust migration.
+As discussed, PDC does not exhibit the same properties as a typical pavement sealer and at this time there do not appear to be concerns of pollutant generation by dust migration.
 However, there are several concerns and they are as follows: